theonlyid/spectral/README.md

-# NET-fMRI Analysis
+# Spectral toolbox for neural data analysis

 ## The What

-Contains Matlab and Python scripts for Neural Timeseries analysis developed at MPIBK AG Logothetis.
+Contains Matlab and Python scripts for neural timeseries analysis developed at MPIBK AG Logothetis.

 ### Current modules